roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 In order for Lydia to drink a lot, Yuuyami adjusted a taste to be  refreshingly sweet and easy to drink.

-"Somehow," says Lydia: "because usually  we get to _etchi_ under the flow of the mood--, it's a little stressing when we are about to do it now, while like this, opposite each other, right?
+"Somehow," says Lydia: "because usually  we get to _ecchi_ under the flow of the mood--, it's a little stressing when we are about to do it now, while like this, opposite each other, right?
 And you, Yuuyami, in such a _seiza_."[^13]
 "In, indeed."